Super Smash Bros. Ultimate: Reception

 Ultimate received "universal acclaim" from critics, according to the review aggregator platform Metacritic.
-The French video game website Jeuxvideo.com called it the best game in the series, praising the improved gameplay, larger cast of characters, stages, options, soundtrack, which "brilliantly mix gargantuan content with nostalgia".
-Tom Marks of IGN agreed and called it the most complete Super Smash Bros. yet.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 97% of critics.
 Critics lauded the huge cast of characters and levels, new game modes, and combining of the best elements from its predecessors.
+French video game website Jeuxvideo.com called it the best game in the series, praising its features which "brilliantly mix gargantuan content with nostalgia".
+Bleacher Report hailed the game's colorful art style, faster gameplay, and unique stages.
+IGN praised the game's decision to bring back every character from the series as "ambitious and excellent".
+The game's massive soundtrack and portable music player were praised by The Verge.

 However, the game's online mode received criticism for its technical performance and matchmaking.
 Many players found significant lag affecting their games, even when using wired connections over wireless, while the game's matchmaking features did not adhere to players' criteria, with players frequently playing matches with rule sets they did not choose.
 The matchmaking process was further criticized for making it difficult for friends to join matches over random players, and not allowing multiple local players to join in online matches.
 There had been so many complaints on Ultimate's subreddit that the administrators forwarded all complaints to a separate thread.
+The lag and loading time issues are lessened on the Nintendo Switch 2, which is backwards compatible with Switch games such as Ultimate.
+The World of Light mode also received mixed reviews.
+While some found the single-player mode both accessible and challenging, others found the mode tedious and excessive.